 Humber’s Social Service Worker diploma program prepares you to work with people in a professional helping role.
-Approaching your education from an individual and a community perspective, you will learn how to empower people to meet their goals and to access needed services and programs.
+Approaching your education from an individual and a community perspective, you will learn how to empower and advocate for people to meet their goals and to access needed services and programs.

 The Social Service Worker program is also offered part time.

 *International students may only apply at the Lakeshore campus.Courses Program Standards Part Time Stream

 |SSW 103: Orientation to Human Services|

 |SSW 155: Cross-Cultural Skills|

 |SSW 157: Field Practice and Seminar 1|

 |SSW 210: Counselling Skills 2|

 |SSW 255: Case Management: Advocacy|